 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-For the purpose of the General Data Protection Regulation (GDPR) the DATA CONTROLLER is Sonardyne International Ltd.
+For the purpose of the General Data Protection Regulation (GDPR) and non-EU data protection laws such as the General Data Protection Law Brazil (LGPD), Canadian Personal Information Protection and Electronic Documents Act (“PIPEDA”) and California Consumer Privacy Act (“CCPA”), the DATA CONTROLLER is Sonardyne International Ltd.

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data compliance manager using the details set out below.